musevlt/mpdaf/doc/start.rst

-Alternatively, if you use the IPython interactive python shell, then you can look at the docstrings of classes, objects and functions by following them with the ``?`` magic for IPython.
+Alternatively, if you use the IPython interactive python shell, then you can look at the docstrings of classes, objects and functions by following them with the magic ``?`` of IPython.
 Examples of this are shown below.
 A more general way to see these docstrings, which works in all Python shells, is to use the built-in ``help()`` function: